biplovgautam/summarizer/README.md

 - **Django**: A robust web framework for backend logic.
 - **yt-dlp**: Downloads YouTube videos for processing.
 - **Whisper (Base)**: A state-of-the-art model for audio transcription.
+- **BERT**: A transformer-based model used for advanced text summarization.

 ---